 How Do You Live On A Frugal Budget?

-Yes, but it’s not what you may think.
+Yes, but not in the way you might it’s not what you may think.

 But, how can you be happy while saving as much money as possible?

 By having a clear purpose.
 You’re not living a frugal life by chance.
 You chose to live frugally to retire faster and travel more.